Talamond/talamond-synopsis/README.md

  * plug redux-fragment in (_.cloneDeep is messed up in prod build somehow... doesnt like my dates)

 ## Bugs
+ * Can't highlight work titles
  * When pressing browser back, the scroll position isn't what you would expect
  * Content loads in undesirable order (the placeholder image is still too big?)
- * Some React warnings
- * Production build doesn't use production React
+ * Production build doesn't use production React (webpack 2 bug?)
  * mobile oritention change doesnt resize tag cloud
  * landscape phone kinda messed up